detroit-labs/katalon-mobile-util/README.md

 ## License

-katalonsupport is available under the Apache License, Version 2.0.
+katalon-mobile-util is available under the Apache License, Version 2.0.
 See the LICENSE file for more info.